 the Cochrane area.
 Homesteaders and squatters had steadily alienated the eastern portions of the Bow River Horse Ranch since the 1890's, and they turned to Calgary as their commercial centre.
 The eastern boundary of the ranch thus moved steadily westwards, and the thriving farming community of Springbank grew up between the Bow and Elbow rivers.
 The ranch headquarters was closer to Cochrane than to Calgary however, and Mr. G. E. Goddard continued to deal in Cochrane.
-(5)

-(5) Appendix A, map (3), the Cochrane district around 1906.
+(5) (5) Appendix A, map (3), the Cochrane district around 1906.

-Mr. Kerfoot and Mr. Bell Irving, who had been raising high quality remounts on their ranch in Grand Valley, dissolved their partnership in 1905 and Mr. Bell Irving sold out to J. Meiklejon, who had settled near him in the late 1890's.
+ing high quality remounts on their ranch in Grand Valley, dissolved their partnership in 1905 and Mr. Bell Irving sold out to J. Meiklejon, who had settled near him in the late 1890's.
 Mr. Meiklejon specialized in a heavier class of horses and on the prize lists of the stallion shows in Calgary in the early 1900's, his name invariably appeared.
 He was a member of the "Territorial Cattle Breeders' Association" as well as the "Territorial Horse Breeders' Association."
 (6)